 Enter the world of Ten Days by Gillian Slovo

-“Stories from the Streets” is the central digital storytelling strand of Cityread London 2016 that will be launched on 1 April 2016.
+“Stories from the Streets” was the central digital storytelling strand of Cityread London 2016 that launched on 1 April 2016.

-This unique installation will see the creation of a ‘police control centre’ within Foyles bookshop’s central London gallery space, where visitors can interact with extracts taken from the first 72 hours of the Ten Days audiobook.
-Content will be ‘triggered’ by placing evidence relating to each scene onto a control desk panel, promoting audio and visual cues.
-A second area of the installation, modelled in part on the wooden hoardings that covered up broken shop windows in the 2011 London riots, will encourage messages from visitors to the gallery to contribute their own responses to the book and its themes, in what we hope will become a positive talking point about the value of fostering dialogue between communities.
+This unique installation saw the creation of a ‘police control centre’ within Foyles bookshop’s central London gallery space, where visitors could interact with extracts taken from the first 72 hours of the Ten Days audiobook.
+Content was ‘triggered’ by placing evidence relating to each scene onto a control desk panel, promoting audio and visual cues.
+A second area of the installation, modelled in part on the wooden hoardings that covered up broken shop windows in the 2011 London riots, encouraged messages from visitors to the gallery to contribute their own responses to the book and its themes, in what became a positive talking point about the value of fostering dialogue between communities.

-Contributions from visitors will also feed into a ‘digital community hub’ on the Cityread website, launching 8 April.
-User-generated content via social media will merge with messages from supporters of the campaign to create an interactive ‘storyboard’ that will be the centre point of conversations around Cityread London.
-Audiences will be drawn into the scenarios faced by the book’s main characters, and ask how they would respond as the increasingly fraught events of the story unfold.
+Contributions from visitors were also fed into a ‘digital community hub’ on the Cityread website.
+User-generated content via social media was merged with messages from supporters of the campaign to create an interactive ‘storyboard’ that was the centre point of conversations around Cityread London.
+Audiences were drawn into the scenarios faced by the book’s main characters, and asked how they would respond as the increasingly fraught events of the story unfold.

-Portable versions of the installation dubbed ‘evidence booths’ – complete with audio content triggered by ‘evidence’ from the book – will tour around London libraries throughout the duration of the campaign, with week-long residencies planned in twelve locations.
+Portable versions of the installation dubbed ‘evidence booths’ – complete with audio content triggered by ‘evidence’ from the book – toured around London libraries throughout the duration of the campaign, with week-long residencies planned in twelve locations.